Moniter123/build-cdn/_posts/2018-02-06-under-the-hood-of-docker.md

 > It is not meant as a guide to implementing a container runtime, as that would take MUCH more information than
 > a simple blog post.

+> **Tip:** You can find working C code demos for the content below on [my GitHub](https://github.com/janoszen/demo-container-runtime/tree/master/demo).

 ## Traditional Linux resource limits

 When I started out working on Linux, the only way to really limit how much resources could consume was `ulimit`, a